-Ceylon Cinnamon, also known as “true” cinnamon is loaded with polyphenol antioxidants.
+Ceylon Cinnamon, also known as “true” cinnamon is an Ayurvedic superfood loaded with polyphenol antioxidants.
 One study confirmed that as far as antioxidant activity goes, Cinnamon outranked garlic and oregano.
 Cinnamon also has anti-inflammatory characteristics, and may help the body fight infection.

 Another study showed that half a teaspoon of Cinnamon per day can reduce “bad” cholesterol, but at the same time supports good cholesterol levels.
 For those with diabetes, Cinnamon may improve insulin sensitivity and reduce insulin resistance, which in turn leads to lower blood sugar levels.

 Patients with Alzheimer’s and Parkinson’s diseases have shown a buildup of a specific protein, “tau,” in the brain.
 While human research is scant on the topic, in a study on mice, Cinnamon showed neuroprotective properties, helping to protect from damage caused by the tau protein.

 Also known as Indian Gooseberry, Amla is a rich source of Vitamin C and iron — a 100-gram serving of Amla contains as much Vitamin C as 20 oranges.
 Records show that Amla has been used as a medicinal plant in India for more than 1,000 years.
 Amla is rich in flavonols, chemicals associated with improved memory and cognitive function.
 Because of its high antioxidant content, Amla is a favorite with Ayurvedic practitioners for improving hair and skin condition.
 This fruit is also known to support food absorption and balance digestion — it is an ingredient in the classical Ayurvedic Triphala formula for this reason.